|Academic Profile |

 |Nicole’s works and research seek to explore the myriad parallels between people in Asia and Southeast Asia using cinema as well as the space between the mundane and the profane. |

 As a filmmaker, she manipulates the day to day gestures of characters within her films and ritualises them while juxtaposing them alongside the uncanny.
 Her perspective focuses on the female psyche and how trauma is translated to the cinematic form featuring female protagonists.
-Nicole is also interested in melding works with influences from the horror genre as a means to translate the psychological journeys of such characters.
+Nicole is also interested in traits of the horror genre to translate the psychological journeys of her characters.

 « Back to Research Directory